sagemath/sagewiki_to_gh-2022-10-10/days93.md

 This is the page for a joint GAP-PARI-Sage workshop (number 93 as a Sage days).
 The theme is about "Lattices in Lie groups".
 The aim is to bring together experts in the area (Lie groups / algebras, hyperbolic geometry, lattices, Coxeter groups,...) and software developers (Sage, GAP, SnapPy, Magma,...), that can work to improve the functionality of Sage or other open source packages, as well as the interaction among them.

-The workshop will be held at Faber Residency (www.faberresidency.com), in Olot (https://goo.gl/maps/fBVWA8U2ncr).
+The workshop will be held at [[www.faberresidency.com|Faber Residency]] in Olot, Spain (map at https://goo.gl/maps/fBVWA8U2ncr).

 Note that although the workshop will run for two weeks, it is possible to attend to only part of the workshop.